European Convention on Human Rights: Protocol 16 - dialogue

+Summary of ratifications of the substantive additional protocols

 Procedural and institutional protocols

-The Convention's provisions affecting institutional and procedural matters have been altered several times by means of protocols.
+The convention's provisions affecting institutional and procedural matters have been altered several times by means of protocols.
 These amendments have, with the exception of Protocol 2, amended the text of the convention.
 Protocol 2 did not amend the text of the convention as such but stipulated that it was to be treated as an integral part of the text.
 All of these protocols have required the unanimous ratification of all the member states of the Council of Europe to enter into force.

 Protocol 11

 Protocols 2, 3, 5, 8, 9 and 10 have now been superseded by Protocol 11 which entered into force on 1 November 1998.
 It established a fundamental change in the machinery of the convention.
-It abolished the Commission, allowing individuals to apply directly to the Court, which was given compulsory jurisdiction and altered the latter's structure.
-Previously states could ratify the Convention without accepting the jurisdiction of the Court of Human Rights.
+It abolished the commission, allowing individuals to apply directly to the court, which was given compulsory jurisdiction and altered the latter's structure.
+Previously states could ratify the convention without accepting the jurisdiction of the Court of Human Rights.
 The protocol also abolished the judicial functions of the Committee of Ministers.